-r/Fire is a subreddit with 974k members.
-The community frequently discusses fire, retirement, struggling, struggle, and investment, and they frequently recommend/review high yield savings account, high interest savings account, and brokerage, and the most common flair used is general question, advice request, and opinion.
+r/Fire is a subreddit with 995k members.
+The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses fire, struggling, struggle, retirement, and tired, and they frequently recommend/review high yield savings account, high interest savings account, and brokerage.

 FI/RE (Financial Independence / Retiring Early) is a money strategy that's sweeping the nation.
 It's not easy, but it is simple: earn more, spend less, and use the difference wisely.
 Build a baseline of financial security with the difference first, then use it to invest for your future.
 That way you can begin to earn financial freedom and control your own destiny.